Dintik/quiz/README.md

 4. **Completing the Quiz**:
    - Answer all questions to complete the quiz
+   - See the animated loading screen while we prepare your results
    - View your results at the end
    - Option to retake or try different quizzes